Skip to content

-This section documents Explorer's computational capabilities and how to submit, monitor, and collect results from jobs.
+This section documents Explorer's computational capabilities and how to submit, monitor, and collect results from analyses.

 The interactive Explorer interface is hosted locally on an AWS EC2 instance.
 This local instance also has the ability to interface with AWS Batch, a scalable compute cluster.
-The local AWS EC2 instance works interactively using 2 CPUs and 16Gb of RAM.
-This instance is well suited for tasks like organizing data, submitting jobs to AWS Batch, or data visualization.
-For tasks that require more compute, jobs can be submitted to AWS Batch through a job submission system built into Explorer.
-AWS Batch can efficiently run thousands of batch jobs in parallel, and Explorer has convenient tools that allow you to monitor batch jobs and collect the results.
-Setup for both local jobs and batch jobs are the same, making it easy to create and test an analysis locally before deploying at scale on AWS Batch.
+The local AWS EC2 instance works interactively using 4 CPUs and 16Gb of RAM.
+This instance is well suited for tasks like organizing data, submitting analyses to AWS Batch, or data visualization.
+For tasks that require more compute, analyses can be submitted to AWS Batch through a job submission system built into Explorer.
+AWS Batch can efficiently run thousands of batch jobs in parallel, and Explorer has convenient tools that allow you to monitor analyses (and their underlying jobs) and collect the results.
+Setup for both local and remote analyses are the same, making it easy to create and test an analysis locally before deploying at scale on AWS Batch.
 Below we discuss these capabilities with examples.

 Additionally: